-Number of teeth on driver and driven timing pulley determines the velocity ratio between driver and driven shafts.
+Number of teeth on the driver and driven timing pulley determines the velocity ratio between driver and driven shafts.

-For example, If number of teeth on driver pulley is higher than the number of teeth on driven pulley.
+For example, If the number of teeth on driver pulley is higher than the number of teeth on driven pulley.
 Driven shaft will rotate at higher speed compared to driver shaft.

 Belt Length Calculator

 Advantages of Timing Belts

 - Less Vibrations